Chemical and Biological Engineering

 CBEN365.
 INTRODUCTION TO CHEMICAL ENGINEERING PRACTICE.
 3.0 Semester Hrs.

-(I) Builds on the design process introduced in Design EPICS I, which focuses on open-ended problem solving approached in an integrated teamwork environment, and initial technical content specific to the Chemical Engineering degree program to solve a range of chemical process engineering problems.
+Builds on the design process introduced in Design EPICS I, which focuses on open-ended problem solving approached in an integrated teamwork environment, and initial technical content specific to the Chemical Engineering degree program to solve a range of chemical process engineering problems.
 Technical content necessary for process analysis and design activity is presented.
 This course emphasizes steady-state design in areas such as fuels, food sciences, chemicals, and pharmaceuticals, wherein creative and critical thinking skills are necessary.
 Projects may involve computer-based optimization to obtain a solution.
-Prerequisites: EDNS151 or EDNS155, CBEN 200, CBEN201.
 3 hours lecture; 3 semester hours.
+Prerequisite: EDNS151 or EDNS155, CBEN 200, CBEN201.

 View Course Learning Outcomes